Takopi's Original Sin: Plot

-Nnu-Anu-Kf is a Happian—an alien who resembles an octopus, who traveled from the Happy Planet in order to spread happiness to others.
-After crash-landing on Earth and escaping federal authorities, they come across Shizuka, a young middle school girl who is bullied relentlessly by her classmate Marina and only finds solace with her dog Chappy.
-Shizuka, noting that it resembles an octopus, names the alien Takopi.
-Takopi decides to use his planet's Happy Gadgets to help Shizuka, but after Marina intentionally gets bitten by Chappy in order for him to be taken in by animal control, Shizuka uses one of Takopi's gadgets to commit suicide.
+In 2016, Nueinukf, an alien hailing from the Happy Planet, crash-lands on Earth on his mission to spread happiness to others.
+After evading capture, he comes across Shizuka Kuze, a 9-year-old girl who is bullied at school and only finds solace with her dog Chappy.
+Shizuka, noting that he resembles an octopus, names the alien Takopi.
+Takopi decides to use his planet's Happy Gadgets to help Shizuka, but after seeing her, face scratched and bruised all over while holding Chappy's leash, Shizuka asks for one of Takopi's gadgets and uses it to commit suicide.
 Realizing the gravity of the situation, Takopi uses another gadget to travel back in time, hoping that he can improve Shizuka's life.